Relationships after Cancer Treatment

-Cancer can have a long-lasting impact not only on your body, but on your relationships.
-You might have trouble talking about your experience with cancer, or you may find there are new challenges when it comes to romantic relationships and intimacy, those include:
+Cancer may have long-lasting impacts not only on your body, but on your relationships.
+You might have trouble talking about your experience with cancer, or you may find new challenges when it comes to romantic relationships and intimacy.

 When treatment ends, friends and family might expect things to return to “normal.”
 But cancer has a long-lasting impact on your relationships.

-You body has gone through many changes — some will heal, others are permanent.
+Your body has gone through many changes — some will heal, others may not and will remain permanent.
 It's important to recognize your relationships might also undergo changes or carry scars that need time to heal.

 The best way for you and those you care about to adjust to survivorship is to have honest and open communication about what you’re going through and what you need.